Camille Vandermeer

 Camille Vandermeer (born 3 September 2000) is an American rower.
 She was a gold medalist at the 2025 World Rowing Championships in the women's coxless four.

 Early and personal life

 From Elmira, New York, she initially played soccer and also ran track at Notre Dame High School, before focusing on rowing.
 She is from a rowing family; her mother Sue rowed for Cornell University and her uncle, Andrew Kallfelz, is a rowing coach.
 She is the cousin of rowers Eliza and Emily Kallfelz.
-She won the American national junior title in 2019 in the pair, and competed at Princeton University.
+She competed at the 2018 World Rowing Junior Championships in the women's double, and went on to become the captain of the women's rowing team at Princeton University.

 Career

 Alongside Azja Czajkowski, Teal Cohen and Kate Knifton she was a gold medalist as part of the American coxless four at the 2025 World Rowing Championships in Shanghai, China, in September 2025.
 They had also previously qualified fastest for the final.
 She went through the 2025 season unbeaten, having also won the 2025 World Rowing Cup series with victories in Varese and Lucerne.

+In April 2026, she was part of the Cambridge University crew for The Boat Race 2026.